-Community Engagement Activity:

-X Community Forum or Liste ening Session - virtual or in person

-Focus Group Discussions -

-•

-Personal Interviews - by ph

-Facebook Live or Social Me dia Virtual Event

-Paper or Internet Survey

-Other (please describe):

-1

-Date/s of Event or Effort: May 7, Number of Participants or Respondents:

-2021 One

-May 13, 2021

-Key Issues Discussed:

-Top three concerns at this time: What they will need in the next 3,5,10 years What would you like to learn more about?
+Community Engagement Activity: Community Forum or Liste Focus Group Discussions - Personal Interviews - by pho Facebook Live or Social Med Paper or Internet Survey Other (please describe): one or in person Date/s of Event or Effort: May 7, Number of Participants or Respondents: 2021 May 13, 2021 One Key Issues Discussed: Top three concerns at this time What they will need in the next What would you like to learn m t 3,5,10 years nore about?
 Voice Be Heard".
-We had them on Fac ised our events (two of them) as "Let your cebook, in our newsletter and a news release he first one.
-Just one person signed up for the
+We had them on Fac in local papers.
+No one signed up for th second one. ised our events (two of them) as "Let your bebook, in our newsletter and a news release e first one.
+Just one person signed up for the their health, assistance in the home and transportation.